 The street lighting stock is electrically tested on a six year cycle to ensure it complies with current safety regulations.
 A visual inspection of the condition of the installation is carried out at the same time as the electrical test.

-The city council has a competitive contract for the purchase of electrical energy for all the street lighting and illuminated street furniture.
-Some 10% of the energy is supplied from "green energy" sources.
+The city council has a competitive contract for the purchase of electricity for all the street lighting and illuminated street furniture.
+Some 10% of the energy is supplied from 'green energy' sources.
 The cost of energy for street lighting in Salford is in the region of £450,000 per annum.

 The government's performance indicators for measuring local authority effectiveness include one for the number of street lights not working as planned.
 The indicators are published in the local and national press each year.

 Although the figures can vary from year to year; the average streetlight performance indicator for Salford is 1.07% - this means that around 99% of Salford's street lights are operating correctly at any one time.

 The Salford City Council street lighting team provide a range of services associated with lighting: